It’s about sourcing a diamond that aligns with your heartfelt values and concern for the world.

 Even with the drawbacks, when a customer comes to my store looking for a diamond for their Fairtrade Gold wedding ring, we explore the options on my Canadian diamond database.

-Also, there’s Botswana diamonds and other diamonds sourced from De Beers — the same company that supplied 90% of the world’s diamonds during the blood diamond wars in the 1980s and ‘90s that killed 3.7 million people — though today their market share has fallen.
+Also, there’s Botswana and Namibia diamonds sourced from the De Beers supply chain.
+Typically, when "ethical jewelers" source from De Beers, they don't mention De Beers but only the country of origin.
+De Beers supplied about 90% of the world’s diamonds during the blood diamond wars in the 1980s and ‘90s that killed 3.7 million people — though today their market share has fallen.

 Source: WWW International Diamond Consultants Ltd, Economic Times of India, and Paul Zimnisky analysis.